lsolano/docs/nunit/TearDown-Attribute.md

    separate classes in the inheritance hierarchy, the order in which they are executed is not guaranteed.

-2.TearDown methods may be async if running under .NET 4.0 or higher.
+2. TearDown methods may be async if running under .NET 4.0 or higher.

 #### See also...
  * [[SetUp Attribute]]